janephp/janephp/src/AutoMapper/README.md

 ```

 Possible properties:
-- `normalizer` (default: `false`):  A boolean which indicate if we inject the AutoMapperNormalizer ;
+- `normalizer` (default: `false`):  A boolean which indicate if we inject the AutoMapperNormalizer;
-- `cache_dir` (default: `%kernel.cache_dir%/automapper`): This settings allows you to customize the output directory for generated mappers ;
+- `cache_dir` (default: `%kernel.cache_dir%/automapper`): This settings allows you to customize the output directory for generated mappers;
-- `mappings`: This option allows you to customize Mapper metadatas, you have to specify `source` & `target` data types and related configuration using `pass` field.
+- `mappings`: This option allows you to customize Mapper metadata, you have to specify `source` & `target` data types and related configuration using `pass` field.
 This configuration should implements `Jane\AutoMapper\Bundle\Configuration\ConfigurationPassInterface`.

 ## Normalizer Bridge
-A normalizer Bridge is available where its goal is to be 100% feature compatible with the ObjectNormalizer of the `symfony/serializer` component.
+A Normalizer Bridge is available, aiming to be 100% feature compatible with the ObjectNormalizer of the ``symfony/serializer`` component.
 The goal of this bridge **is not to replace the ObjectNormalizer** but rather providing a very fast alternative.

 As shown in the benchmark above, using this bridge leads up to more than 8x speed increase in normalization.